Organic Eprints frontpage

 Walker, Dr R L; Taylor, Dr B R; Watson, Dr C A and Younie, Mr D (2006) Sustainability of long-term organic ley/arable crop rotations in Northern Scotland.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary